 9. Hiking to Welcome the Sunrise: Nature’s Renewal

-In some regions, particularly in rural areas, locals embark on New Year’s Day hikes to welcome the sunrise.
-This tradition connects people with nature, symbolizing renewal and the hope for a bright and promising year.
+In some parts of Spain, especially in rural areas, locals kick off the New Year with invigorating hikes to greet the sunrise.
+This beautiful tradition fosters a connection with nature, symbolising renewal and the promise of a bright, hopeful year ahead.

 10. New Year’s Resolutions: Commitments for Positive Change